lavague-ai/LaVague/docs/index.md

 ### Hands-on

-To do this, the steps are simple:
+You can do this with the following steps:

 1. Download LaVague with: